elchemax/puppet-nginx/README.md

 This module is an exercise to manage nginx with puppet.
 Both nginx and the puppet server run on docker containers.

-It does three things:
+It does two things:

-- It creates a proxy to redirect requests for https://domain.com to 10.10.10.10 and redirect requests for https://domain.com/resoure2 to 20.20.20.20.
+- It creates a proxy to redirect requests for https://domain.com to 10.10.10.10 and redirect requests for https://domain.com/resource2 to 20.20.20.20.
-- It creastes a forward proxy to log HTTP requests going from the internal network to the Internet including request protocol, remote IP and time taken to serve the request.
+- It creates a forward proxy to log HTTP requests going from the internal network to the Internet including request protocol, remote IP and time taken to serve the request.
-- It implements a proxy health check.

 # Requirements